maw501/maw501.github.io/project_edx_ML/_posts/2018-10-10-columbiaX-ML-week1and2.md

 When building machine learning predictive models understanding whether you have a bias or a variance problem is critical for deciding what action you should take.

-In [week 3](/../project_edx_ml/2018/10/13/columbiaX-ML-week3) we will see how the fully Bayesian treatment of linear regression helps combat overfitting and also has to practical ways to address model complexity.
+In [week 3](/../project_edx_ml/2018/10/13/columbiaX-ML-week3) we will see how the fully Bayesian treatment of linear regression helps combat overfitting and also offers practical ways to address model complexity.
+We will also compare lasso and ridge regression and analyse what to do when $d \gg n$.

 <a name="math_details_sec"></a>
 <hr class="with-margin">